madswillem/recipeApp_Backend_Go/README.md

 /colormode    -to get/set the colormode(darkmode|lightmode) \

 # Next Update
-/recomendet   -to get recomendet recipes
+/recomendet   -to get recomendet recipes \

+Migrate databes from Mongo DB to PostgrSQL